doriancodes/linkleaf/README.md

 The command-line interface (`linkleaf`) lets you create a feed, add links, list/inspect entries, render a static HTML page, and publish updates to a git remote—persisting everything to a compact `.pb` file.

+**Please note**: while `linkleaf-rs` provides both a cli app and a public API to be used in other projects, it is being actively developed and thus the specifications can change between versions.

 ## Features

 - **Portable format** — uses protobuf messages (`Feed`, `Link`) for long-term stability.